 4. Tenjinbashisuji Shopping Arcade

 This is the longest arcade shopping street in Japan, stretched out over 7 blocks or about 2.6 km.
-It is not only the length of the shopping arcade that is long but so is its history.
+It is not only the length of the shopping arcade that is long, but so is its history.
 People have come to this place to shop for over 300 years since the early Edo period!
-Now there are as many as 600 shops for groceries, daily use items, books, medicine, home appliances, clothing as well as restaurants, bakeries, and bars.
-There are also many kissaten, Japanese coffee shops inspired by traditional teahouses build mainly in Showa era when the West had a strong influence on culture in Japan.
+Now there are as many as 600 shops for groceries, daily use items, books, medicine, home appliances, clothing, restaurants, bakeries, and bars.
+There are also many kissaten, or Japanese coffee shops, which are inspired by traditional teahouses from the Showa era when the West had a strong influence on culture in Japan.

 This shopping arcade with a friendly neighbourhood atmosphere is an interesting contrast to the nearby modern and high-end shopping area close to Osaka Station and Umeda Station.
 Here you can enjoy observing many local shops and local people while you enjoy famous sushi, Udon noodles, korokke (potato croquette), takoyaki (savoury octopus balls), or a good cup of coffee at one of the kissaten.